 A birthday party invitation for my oldest daughter is a treasured item in our house, a play date a rare occurrence and friends extremely rare.
 My daughter has Autism Spectrum Disorder and finds it difficult to communicate, she has trouble getting the words out and understanding the social nuances that are involved in making friendships.
 She also has sensory processing disorder which means the world comes rushing in with disorientating noises, information, sights, sounds and smells and means she often feels overwhelmed in new situations or meeting new people.

-whether they communicate through spoken word, signing or in clear sentences
+through spoken word, signing or in clear sentences that require social

 My daughter joined Focus South London Saturday club based in Waterloo in October 2015 so she could get meaningful tutoring on play skills such as turn taking, learn fun alternatives to stimming, sharing and how to join in.
 It was a place she could meet and socialise with more children than those she meets in school.
 Like many girls with ASD my daughter is in the minority and for most of her school life she has been the only girl in an all-boys classroom.
 The Focus club is a place where she can practice these important play skills on different children to those she meets at school.

 I have always wanted to find a place where my daughter could be herself, practice her communication skills, find fun alternatives to repetitive behaviours, and meet other children in an accepting environment.
 The other positive effect was that I was able to meet other like-minded parents with similar concerns and we were all able to share experiences and provide advice or support.

 Unfortunately having professional oversight and one on one tutoring does cost money and our aim was to make it as affordable to as many people as possible which is why we need to fund raise to subsidise the costs and pay for vital equipment, staff and operating costs.

 So if any of your potential donors ask why fundraise for a Saturday club for children with Autism in Surrey, please feel free to relay my story.

 Connect with us...